metro-digital/terraform-google-cf-projectcfg/docs/FAQ.md

 }
 ```

-### Can I use GKE Workload Identify with this module?
+### Can I use GKE Workload Identity with this module?

 Yes you can!
 Just create the Service Account(s) with correct IAM permissions
 and map them to your Kubernetes Service Account.
 If you configure this